imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-In above `action.yml` file I have specified `name` which will be used to show in Actions tab.
-On next line short `description` what it does.
-I am taking five inputs each where each on starts with variable name where input will be stored.
-For instance `markdown-or-hugo` and it has own description what is variable for along with if this variable should be `required` or optional and also set the `default` value to it.
-Same done for other four inputs.
+In the above `action.yml` file, I have specified `name` which will be used to show in the Actions tab.
+On the next line, `description` what it does.
+I am taking five inputs, each of which starts with a variable name where the input will be stored.
+For instance, `markdown-or-hugo` has its own description of what the variable is or, along with whether this variable should be `required` or optional, and also sets the `default` value to it.
+The same is done for the other four inputs.

-In `runs` section with `using` parameters we specifies which type of actions we are using in this using `docker` and we also have to configure which `image` to use if you specify `Dockerfile` as value it will build docker image and then use it.
+In the `runs` section with `using` parameter, we specify which type of actions we are using `docker`, and we also have to configure which `image` to use.
+If you specify `Dockerfile` as a value, it will build a docker image and then use it.
 You can also directly use public Docker registry containers by specifying `docker://image-name:tag`.
-If your program takes arguments you can pass it with `args` parameter and if you want to pass the above taken input you can use `${{ inputs.input_variable_name }}`.
+If your program takes arguments, you can pass them with the `args` parameter, and if you want to pass the above-taken input you can use `${{ inputs.input_variable_name }}`.

-I don't want to store anything for output variable.
-So, I haven't used the output parameter but if you want to show something you can do something like this:
+I don't want to store anything for the output variable.
+So, I haven't used the output parameter, but if you want to show something you can do something, like this:

 <!-- prettier-ignore-start -->
 {{< code language="yaml" title="" expand="Show" collapse="Hide" isCollapsed="false" >}}